sha1shwat/Build-Space/README.md

 ## Problem Statement
 Build Space Ltd. is a startup offering a co-working space to individuals, freelancers and startups.
 They provide a common workspace where anyone can come and work.
 Along with it, they have dedicated meeting rooms that their customers can book for private discussions.

 They are looking for a scheduling system to effectively schedule meetings.
-Can you build such a system for Make Space Ltd.?
+Can you build such a system for Build Space Ltd.?

 Build Space Ltd. currently has 3 meeting rooms with varying capacity